Who’s involved in the project

 Community Engagement Manager

 Lisa manages community engagement for CWP, working with the site team & contractors to develop our approach and then partnering with the local community to bring this to life.
 Her career experience spans communications, community development and renewable energy.
-She runs a consultancy firm specialising in the community and social aspects of renewable energy.
+She runs QED Energy, a consultancy firm specialising in community, strategy, and business development for renewable energy clients.
 Lisa travels back and forth from her base in Canberra.

 Derek has worked in the electrical industry since 1990, and has been building, operating and providing engineering support for wind farms throughout Asia Pacific since 2005.
 He is currently managing the design reviews, grid connection and commissioning of the wind farm from CWP’s Canberra office.
 When not working, he loves exploring on his mountain bike.